 Your number one goal is to remove all parts of the tick’s body without it releasing any additional saliva or regurgitating its stomach contents into the wound.
 It’s a grim job.

 Thankfully there are effective devices on the market to help you.
 The professionals seem to favour the O’Tom Tick Twister, as it cradles the tick without adding pressure to its mouth.
 This allows you to use an effective twisting technique that isn’t normally recommended when using tweezers.
-BADU-UK has a good guide on how to use and remove with this tool.
+O’Tom Tick Twister has posted a handy guide on how to use the tool.